 A growing problem not only in India but all over the globe is that students are more stressed than ever.
-In fact, India has one of the highest rates of suicides among people aged between 15 and 29.
-Although the reasons are myriad but failure in examination, unemployment, and depression are some the reasons why people put their life at risk.
+In fact, India has one of the highest rates of suicide among people aged between 15 and 29.
+Although the reasons are myriad but failure in examination, unemployment, and depression are some major reasons why people end up taking such extreme measures.

-A common cause of concern is the pressure from parents to do well in the class XII board exams and even before that.
+The pressure from parents for their child to do well in the class XII board exams is intense.
 There have been many incidents in the past where students have committed suicide during exams and on the result day.
-But what can be so extreme that students decide to end their life?
+But what can be so extreme that students decide to end their lives?

-The Psychologists suggest that students suffer from anxiety and traumatic disorder relating to fear of examination.
-The fear factor is the reason why students suffer from anxiety, depression, and the following consequences.
-And the fear not only comes from the school but also from parents, who go to extreme levels to push their children into getting better grades.
+Psychologists suggest that students suffer from anxiety and traumatic disorder relating to fear of examination.
+The fear factor is the reason why students suffer from anxiety, depression, and the followed consequences.
+This fear arises from the school and parents, who go to extreme levels in pushing their children to get better grades.

 Let’s look at the main problems in our culture: